r-devel/translations/Conventions-for-translations.md

 - check what they do for Python
 - argument (write in translated language) or vice versa (original term in brackets)

-### What (words) not to translate - okay for nouns, not for verbs?, (separate page of technical tips).
-- keyboard keys
-- function names
-- %s, %d
-- put on wiki

 ### Updating glossaries
 _Process to be defined_